Lunal98/go-sentinel/README.md

     sentinel.SetLogLevel(zerolog.DebugLevel)
     ```

-  * **`RegisterTaskHandler(name string, handler TaskHandler)`**: This function is used to register custom functions that will be executed as "tasks" within your defined states.
-The `name` provided here should match the task name specified in your configuration.
+  * **`RegisterCheckHandler(name string, handler CheckHandler)`**: This function is used to register custom functions that will be executed as "checks" within your defined states.
+The `name` provided here should match the check name specified in your configuration.

     ```go
-    sentinel.RegisterTaskHandler("my_custom_task", myTaskLogic)
+    sentinel.RegisterCheckHandler("my_custom_check", myCheckLogic)
     ```

-  * **`RegisterStateHandler(name string, handler StateHandler)`**: Similar to task handlers, this allows you to register custom functions that will be called when the system enters a specific state.
+  * **`RegisterStateHandler(name string, handler StateHandler)`**: Similar to check handlers, this allows you to register custom functions that will be called when the system enters a specific state.
 The `name` should correspond to a state defined in your configuration.
     ```go
     sentinel.RegisterStateHandler("initial_state", myStateEntryLogic)
     ```
   * **`Start(ctx context.Context)`**: This is the main entry point to run the Sentinel service.
-It will block until the provided context is cancelled, orchestrating state transitions and task execution as defined in your configuration.
+It will block until the provided context is cancelled, orchestrating state transitions and check execution as defined in your configuration.

     ```go
     ctx, cancel := context.WithCancel(context.Background())